goswamig/ai-hedge-fund/README.md

 # Run it as server
-1. Once you complete the setup you can add following `poetry add flask python-dotenv python-dateutil`
+1. Once you complete the setup you can add following `poetry add flask python-dotenv python-dateutil flask-cors`
 2. Run the server
 `poetry run python src/server.py`
 3. Run the query